nais/blog/content/posts/tracing-from-0-to-100.md

       runtime: "java"
 ```

-When [naiserator][naiserator] sees this field, it sets the required OpenTelemetry Operator annotations to get the correct OpenTelemetry configuration and agent according to the runtime.
+When naiserator sees this field, it sets the required OpenTelemetry Operator annotations to get the correct OpenTelemetry configuration and agent according to the runtime.
 We currently support auto-instrumenting `java`, `nodejs` and `python`.
 This way, the developers don't have to worry about how to set up tracing in their applications, they just have to enable it in the manifest.
 This is a huge win for us! :rocket:

 For many of our applications, this was all that was needed to get traces flowing.
 Developers can still add additional spans and attributes to their traces using the OpenTelemetry SDKs directly, or they can choose to disable auto-instrumentation and instrument their applications manually.

 We also enabled tracing in our ingress controller so that we could see the full request path from the client to the backend service.
-Since we are using the Ingress Nginx controller, this was just a matter of enabling the [OpenTelemetry configuration][ingress-nginx-otel] in the Helm chart to get traces for all incoming requests.
+Since we are using **the** Ingress Nginx controller, this was just a matter of enabling the [OpenTelemetry configuration][ingress-nginx-otel] in the Helm chart to get traces for all incoming requests.

 [nais]: https://nais.io
 [nais-manifest]: https://doc.nais.io/reference/application-example